auth0/node-oauth2-jwt-bearer/packages/express-oauth2-jwt-bearer/EXAMPLES.md

 ```

 ### Require only Bearer tokens
-If you want to reject all DPoP-bound tokens and only accept standard Bearer access tokens, you can disable DPoP support explicitly:
+If you want to reject all DPoP tokens and only accept standard Bearer access tokens, you can disable DPoP support explicitly:

 ```js
 const { auth } = require('express-oauth2-jwt-bearer');